guzba/noisy/README.md

 `nimble install noisy`

-Noisy is a pure Nim implementation of Simplex (Perlin) noise.
+Noisy is a SIMD-accelerated Nim implementation of Simplex (Perlin) noise.
 The goal of this library is to be easy to use, performant and dependency-free.

 Noisy works well using Nim's relatively new `--gc:arc` and `--gc:orc` as well as the default garbage collector.
 This library also works using both `nim c` and `nim cpp`, in addition to `--cc:vcc` on Windows.